asfistonlavie/RecombCompet/README.md

 - Ensure `.fa` and `.fastq` extensions are NOT included in `--ref` and `--read`

 **Error: "No attB sequence found"**
+- If attB is custom : Verify that '--attb' points to the correct file
 - Verify that the attB sequence exists in your reference genome
-- Check that the reference is in FASTA format
+- Check that the reference is in FASTA format (.fa)

 **Low alignment rate**
 - Verify read quality